rockysnow7/rockysnow7.github.io/posts/misc/epq.md

 become relatively accurate and stable, with only minor changes occurring every now and then.

-Imagine, for example, a pruning algorithm that halves the amount of time taken to come up with a move, but always causes the engine to choose bad moves – we need a way of showing that this is, overall, a bad thing to do.
-Specifically, we need a way of scoring the pruning algorithms in order to find the best of those we looked at.
+Now imagine, for example, a pruning algorithm that halves the amount of time taken to decide on a move, but always causes the engine to choose bad moves – we need a way of showing that this is, overall, a bad thing to do.
+Specifically, we need a way of scoring the pruning algorithms in order to find the best of those we look at.

 In the field of data compression there is a method for comparing compression algorithms known as the *Weissman score*[^6]<sup>,</sup>[^7].
 I will use an